POD-io/Oblivion-ArchipelagoWorld/README.md

 Content in Oblivion Remastered is now gated behind progression items that must be received from the multiworld:

 #### Daedric Shrine Access
-The Daedra lords will no longer grant you access to their shrines without first receiving their blessing in the form of a Shrine Token.
+The Daedra lords will no longer grant you access to their shrines without first receiving their blessing in the form of a **Shrine Unlock Token**.<br>
-Upon completion of their quest, you no longer receive their artifact, but instead a random item from the multiworld.
+Upon completion of their quest, you no longer receive their artifact, but instead a random item from the multiworld.<br>
 Each included shrine will have their artifact mixed into the pool of available items.
-- **Requirement:** Shrine Unlock Tokens (e.g., "Azura Shrine Token")
-- **Available:** Random shrines are selected from the 15 total Daedric shrines based on Shrine Count setting

 #### Arena Questline
-To take place in Arena matches, you must have received the corresponding Progressive Arena Rank item from the multiworld.
+To take place in Arena matches, you must have received the corresponding **Progressive Arena Rank** item from the multiworld.<br>
 Each rank unlocks a group of 3 matches, which reward a random item from the multiworld.
-- **Requirement:** Progressive Arena Rank items
-- **Progression:** 7 ranks unlock matches in groups of 3

 #### Oblivion Gate Access
-To access Oblivion Gates, you must have received an Oblivion Gate Key item from the multiworld.
+To access Oblivion Gates, you must have received an **Oblivion Gate Key** item from the multiworld.<br>
-Closing a gate will award a random item from the multiworld.
+A key will open any one Oblivion gate.
+Closing the gate will award a random item from the multiworld.
-- **Requirement:** Oblivion Gate Keys
-- **Progression:** Each gate requires a key to access

 #### Progressive Shop Stock / Shopsanity
-Innkeepers around Cyrodiil have a series of key items that can be bought in exchange for gold.
+Innkeepers around Cyrodiil have a series of key items that can be bought in exchange for gold.<br>
 These items are location checks that award a random item from the multiworld.
-- **Requirement:** Progressive Shop Stock items
 - **Progression:** 4 ranks unlock higher-value shop items:
   - **Set 1:** Always available (Value 1, 10, 100)
   - **Set 2:** Requires Progressive Shop Stock 1 (Value 2, 20, 200)